sobcza11/Value_in_Vogue/README.md

 **This is just one approach to identify value US equities.** There is also an Exchange Traded Fund (“ETF”) called the iShares Russell 1000 Value ETF (“IWD”) that is structured for value equities.

-Please note, this is not a comprehensive Data Science or Data Analytics project.
-It is actually structured to answer a questions I have had for a little while.
+Please note, **this is not a comprehensive Data Science or Data Analytics project.
+It's structured to answer a questions I have had for a little while.**

 # CONTENTS
 In the enclosed you will find: